tradesouthwest/modify-visual-editor/README.md

 = I only see one option =

 This current version is cut and dry.
-No options other than turn on or off
+No options other than turn on or off. for example, the user_can levels are not active and I hope to add very soon.

 = Can you add features? =